paper-trail-gem/paper_trail/README.md

     # Returns the item restored from this version.
     version.reify(options = {})

+    #Returns the  item's latest stored instance.(if item is destroyed, it returns the state at which it was deleted.)
+    version.latest_item

     # Returns who put the item into the state stored in this version.
     version.originator